HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 samples (hence the inclusion of both `sequences.fastq.gz` and `barcodes.fastq.gz` files, where the `barcodes.fastq.gz` contains the barcode read associated with each sequence in `sequences.fastq.gz`.)
-To learn about how to import sequence data in other formats, see the `importing data tutorial <importing>`{.interpreted-text role="doc"}.
+To learn about how to import sequence data in other formats, see the [importing data tutorial[(https://docs.qiime2.org/2020.2/tutorials/importing/).

 ```Shell
 qiime tools import \